bokutotu/zenu/zenu/README.md

-# Zenu
+# ZeNu

-Zenu is a simple and intuitive deep learning library written in Rust.
+ZeNu is a simple and intuitive deep learning library written in Rust.
 It provides the building blocks for creating and training neural networks, with a focus on ease of use and flexibility.

 ## Features